Data labeling for AI research is highly inconsistent, study finds

 Supervised machine learning, in which machine learning models learn from labeled training data, is only as good as the quality of that data.
 In a study published in the journal Quantitative Science Studies, researchers at consultancy Webster Pacific and the University of California, San Diego and Berkeley investigate to what extent best practices around data labeling are followed in AI research papers, focusing on human-labeled data.
 They found that the types of labeled data range widely from paper to paper and that a “plurality” of the studies they surveyed gave no information about who performed labeling — or where the data came from.

 While labeled data is usually equated with ground truth, datasets can — and do — contain errors.
-The processes used to build them are inherently error-prone, which becomes problematic when these errors reach test sets — the subsets of datasets researchers use to compare progress.
+The processes used to build them are inherently error-prone, which becomes problematic when these errors reach test sets, the subsets of datasets researchers use to compare progress.
 A recent MIT paper identified thousands to millions of mislabeled samples in datasets used to train commercial systems.
 These errors could lead scientists to draw incorrect conclusions about which models perform best in the real world, undermining benchmarks.

 The coauthors of the Quantitative Science Studies paper examined 141 AI studies across a range of different disciplines, including social sciences and humanities, biomedical and life sciences, and physical and environmental sciences.
 Out of all of the papers, 41% tapped an existing human-labeled dataset, 27% produced a novel human-labeled dataset, and 5% didn’t disclose either way.
 (The remaining 27% used machine-labeled datasets.)
 Only half of the projects using human-labeled data revealed whether the annotators were given documents or videos containing guidelines, definitions, and examples they could reference as aids.
 Moreover, there was a “wide variation” in the metrics used to rate whether annotators agreed or disagreed with particular labels, with some papers failing to note this altogether.